 The initial public offering price of our Class A common stock is substantially higher than the pro forma net tangible book value per share of our Class A common stock immediately after this offering.
-If you purchase shares of our Class A common stock in this offering, you will suffer immediate dilution of per share, or \$ per share if the underwriters exercise their over-allotment option in full, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to the sale of Class A common stock in this offering and an assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+If you purchase shares of our Class A common stock in this offering, you will suffer immediate dilution of \$77.55 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to the sale of Class A common stock in this offering and the initial public offering price of \$88.00 per share.
 See the section titled "Dilution."